Table of contents

 How CBG Works

 CBG is a partial antagonist (meaning it blocks or reduces the responsiveness) of both CB1 and CB2 receptors in the presence of THC and has a low affinity for them.
-CBG can also inhibit the reuptake of anandamide (the body’s THC analogue), which can potentially improve mood and potentially act as a pain killer or distractor.
+CBG can also inhibit the reuptake of anandamide (the body’s THC analogue), which can improve mood and act as a pain killer or distractor.

 Does CBG Make You Feel High?

-The endocannabinoid system processes CBG in the same way other cannabinoids interact with the body.
+The endocannabinoid system processes CBG as other cannabinoids interact with the body.
 It does not make you feel “high” or “stoned.”
-In fact, CBG may counteract the psychoactive effects of THC to some extent, as it competes with THC at the CB1 receptor.
+CBG may counteract the psychoactive effects of THC to some extent, as it competes with THC at the CB1 receptor.
 However, the presence of CBG may also elongate THC’s effects to some extent while dampening it.